YuriiTkachuk/pages-templates/src/beautyblog/beautyblog.md

 ---
 layout: blog.html
 title: Araminta's beauty blog | High-end beauty treatments to be available on the high street
+rightcol_title: Product of the month
+rightcol_image_path: ../../assets/images/blog-beautyblog-scarlet.jpg
+rightcol_text: Simply Scarlet by SSBS
+  It may look traditional, but scarlet never goes out of fashion and this nail polish is as red as they come!
+What's more it is super-easy to apply, the colour is intense after only one coat, and it doesn't chip easily.
+Available from all high street chemists at a special introductory price of £4.99.
+rightcol_list_name: Don't miss it!
 comments: [
   {
   comment: "Cool!
 My Mum's been wanting botox for ages but can't afford it.
 With prices like these, I'll treat her to botox at Superdrug for her 50th birthday next month.",
   author: "Amy S."
   },
   {
   comment: "Why not?
 I'm sure they'll be just as careful as any other practitioners – a mistake could lose Superdrug their regular customers as well as the ones who want cosmetic treatments.",
   author: "babyblueeyes3"
   },
   {
   comment: "Personally, I wouldn't touch it, no matter where or what the cost.
 But for those who want their face filled with toxins, surely safety comes before price?",
   author: "Vicky Sanderson"
   },
 ]
 banner_text: High-end beauty treatments to be available on the high street
 title_comment: Comments
-button: Write a comment
+button: [ Write a comment ]
 footer: Aramita
 ---
 Superdrug, the well-known high street chemist's, is branching out from selling make up, skincare products and toiletries to offering in-store beauty treatments.
 Among these will be anti-wrinkle injections, teeth whitening and broken vein removal.